bm-synth/DeepSpeed/docs/_pages/features.md

 For more details on LAMB, see the [LAMB paper](https://arxiv.org/pdf/1904.00962.pdf).

 ### Memory-Efficient Training with ZeRO Optimizer
-DeepSpeed can train models up with up to 6 billion parameters without parallelism, and models with up to 100 billion parameters with 16-way model parallelism.
-This leap in model size is possible though the memory efficiency achieved via the ZeRO Optimizer.
+DeepSpeed can train models with up to 13 billion parameters without model parallelism, and models with up to 200 billion parameters with 16-way model parallelism.
+This leap in model size is possible through the memory efficiency achieved via the ZeRO Optimizer.
 For more details see [ZeRO paper](https://arxiv.org/abs/1910.02054) .